 The risk-free rate is a component used to calculate the cost of equity.
 The term 'averaging period' for the risk-free rate refers to the period over which the risk-free rate is calculated.
 Regulatory practice in Australia for estimating the risk-free rate has primarily involved taking an average of the daily risk-free rates over a 20 to 60-day period close to the start of the regulatory period.
-Therefore, the estimate is an attempt to reflect the prevailing conditions in the market.
+In this way the estimate reflects the prevailing conditions in the market.

-The Commission's current approach to determining the risk-free rate is to take a 40-day average of the yield on Commonwealth Government Securities with a 10-year term to maturity (sourced from the Reserve Bank of Australia website).
+Our current approach to determining the risk-free rate is to take a 40-day average of the yield on Commonwealth Government Securities with a 10-year term to maturity (sourced from the Reserve Bank of Australia website).
 This approach was set out in the Industry Panel's 2015 decision and is consistent with the approaches used by other Australian regulators in using short-term averaging periods.